 Don’t worry about “wasting” your site keys on development sites.
 All WPML accounts (both new clients and existing clients) get extra site keys specifically for development sites.

-Account type# of production keys# of development keys
+# of production keys

 Fewer Plugins to Manage